dinki/View-Assist/View Assist dashboard and views/README.md

 * Add select for listening CSS preference to device configuration blueprint.
 Choices are new (default) and existing bar
 * Add select for microphone type (Stream Assist, HASSMic, Home Assistant voice satellite, other) to device configuration blueprint
 * Use microphone type to set variables in variable template
-* Move existing bar to bottom of screen
 * Update all existing full screen views to take up all available space
-  * Clock - use absolute positioning for date and time
   * Alarm - use absolute positioning for snooze and dismiss buttons
   * Weather - also look at clipping
   * Music - default done (thanks @JimmyJamesBob); alternative done (?)